blackhat198/contacts_RESTful_API/README.md

 - express js node js frame work
 - Joi node js package for validation of data received from a request or client data
 - mongodb uses mongodb database management system for data storage
-- mongoose frame of mongodb used for carrying out mongodb operations
+- [mongoose](https://mongoosejs.com/) framework of mongodb used for carrying out mongodb operations

 This RESTful API service can be used with sms gateways,that can allow users of the sms gateway send various sms's to different people.
 This API service helps the SMS gateway provider's to create,retrive,update and delete contacts for their users.An SMS gateway